artefactual/archivematica-docs/admin-manual/installation/installation.rst

 7. Disable Unused Services

-Archivematica |release| uses nginx as http server, and gunicorn as wsgi server.
+Archivematica |release| uses Nginx as HTTP server, and Gunicorn as WSGI server.
 This means that some services used in Archivematica |previous_release| should be stopped and disabled before performing the upgrade.